Faculty & Staff

 Mr. Thomas Jones directs the Upper School Symphonic Band, provides all Upper School wind and percussion lessons, and teaches 8th grade music history.
 Prior to coming to PA in 2012, Mr. Jones taught instrumental music in Southern California for eight years where he lead wind bands at all levels in grades 7-12, taught competitive field marching band, studio rock band, and music history.
 In addition, he served as a guest clinician and adjudicator for regional band festivals at the middle school level, and lead regional high school honor bands.
 He has performed as a member of The Bakersfield Winds, and a guest performer with the Bakersfield Youth Symphony.
 Mr. Jones holds a Bachelors Degree in Music Education from St. John’s University where he graduated with honors.

-Kevin Keiser taught Latin and history for four years at St. Cecilia Academy in Nashville, TN, before coming to Providence Academy in 2013.
+Dr. Kevin Keiser taught Latin and history for four years at St. Cecilia Academy in Nashville, TN, before coming to Providence Academy in 2013.
 He has also taught theology at Aquinas College and in the permanent diaconate formation program for the diocese of Nashville.
 He holds an S.T.B., a Masters in Thomistic Studies, and an S.T.L. in Moral Theology from the Pontifical University of St. Thomas in Rome, Italy, and has finished coursework toward a doctorate in Moral Theology.
-Kevin's favorite historical topics include the Assyrians, Achaemenid Persia, the Roman principate, paleo-Christianity, the expansion of Islam, the rise of the Normans, the Gregorian Reform, the Crusades, and the 14th century.
-At Providence Academy, Kevin teaches the history of Western Civilization and Senior Religion (Reason and Revelation).
+Dr. Keiser's favorite historical topics include the Assyrians, Achaemenid Persia, the Roman principate, paleo-Christianity, the expansion of Islam, the rise of the Normans, the Gregorian Reform, the Crusades, and the 14th century.
+At Providence Academy, he serves as the History Department Chair and teaches the history of Western Civilization and Senior Religion (Reason and Revelation).

 Mrs. Janine Kennedy, Pre-Kindergarten Teacher